convertigo/convertigo-doc/programming-guide/general-architecture/index.md

 The same, you can link your Convertigo Server with a CouchDB server.
 To do this  :

-- Launch the admin console on a web browser , url is http://< your server>:28080/convertigo/admin
+- Launch the Administration Console on a web browser, url is http://< your server>:28080/convertigo/admin/
 - Login (By default admin, admin)
-- Click on ‘Config->Full sync’
+- Click on ‘Config->FullSync’
 - Setup the url to access CouchDB server, by default this is set to http://127.0.0.1:5984 to access a CouchDB server running on the same server than your Studio.
 - Setup username and password to access the CouchDB server.
 By default these are left blank as the default installation of CouchDB server does not require credentials.
 Of course in a production environment, is it highly recommended to configure CouchDB with credentials and to setup them in the Convertigo configuration for Full Sync.
-- Be sure to configure CouchDB (With the Futon interface) to hold a reasonably small amount of revisions (Ideally 10) as the default (1000) may cause huge client databases, performances losses and out of disk space problems
+- Be sure to configure CouchDB (with the Fauxton interface, also reachable from the FullSync page of the Administration Console) to hold a reasonably small amount of revisions (Ideally 10) as the default (1000) may cause huge client databases, performances losses and out of disk space problems